Coronavirus (Covid-19 disease) – Access to Medicare Rebates

 Contact your state or territory Public Health Authority:

-Refer to www.health.gov.au for contact numbers for other states and for NT.
+Refer to www.health.gov.au for contact numbers for other states and for the NT.